joachim-n/drupal-project-contrib-development/README.md

     2. A Composer path repository is added to composer.json, which points to this git clone.
     3. Composer is updated to use the drupal/drupal_cats from this repository.
+       This creates a symlink from the ./repos/drupal_cats folder into the project's ./modules/contrib folder, replacing the previously installed version of the drupal_cats module.
 3. You can now use the git clone of drupal_cats as normal:
     * Make a feature branch for your fix
     * Check out a fork branch from drupal.org to evaluate a fix